KnoxPolk2002/Documentation-Project/TF2 Documentation ~ Main.md

 ## What is Team Fortress 2?

 **Team Fortress 2** is a multiplayer first-person shooter game developed and published by Valve Corporation.
 You play as one of nine distinct character classes, each with their own unique weapons and personalities, on a team of 8-16 players against another team to complete various objectives.
+This document aims to teach the reader what Team Fortress 2 entails and how the game play works.

 ![Macdown Screenshot](https://www.realitybreached.com/wp-content/uploads/2011/06/team-fortress-2-for-mac.jpg)

 ## Download

-You can learn how to download and play the game by clicking **[here](#downloading-the-game)**
+You can learn how to download and play the game by clicking **[here](#installing-the-game)**

 ## Getting Started